fused-effects/fused-effects/docs/reinterpreting_effects.md

 import Network.HTTP.Types.Version
 ```

-Since one of the best parts about effects is being able to think at a domain language level,
-let's start with defining the desired data which we wish to retrieve and an interface that
-feels natural to work with:
+Since one of the best parts about effects is being able to think at a domain language level,let's start with defining the desired data which we wish to retrieve and an interface that feels natural to work with:

 ``` haskell
 -- | The basic fact that we will retrieve.